 user_id

 : Optional.
 A unique identifier for a user.
-Can only contain utf-8 characters.
-See User-ID for cross-platform analysis for more information about this identifier.events
+Can only contain UTF-8 characters.
+See User-ID for cross-platform analysis for more information about this identifier.consent

 : An array of event items.
 You can include multiple events in one request.In order for user activity to display in reports like Realtime,